 Hazon works to create a healthier and more sustainable Jewish community and a healthier and more sustainable world for all.

-We’re heirs to 3,000 years of tradition about keeping kosher which is to say, we’ve asked whether a particular food was fit for us to eat.
+Though the modern food system poses new challenges for us, we’re heirs to 3,000 years of tradition about keeping kosher, which is to say, we’ve asked whether our food was fit for us to eat for generations.
 And we understand that our food choices make a difference not only to ourselves but to the people who produce our food and the land and the animals that provide it.

 In our society, all too often the readily available and familiar sources for our food prioritize uniform quality and economies of scale over taste, nutrition, environmental health, and local communities.

 We recognize that in trying to address our contemporary and traditional food values, a tension often arises.
 Is it better to choose the kosher option instead of the sustainable one?
 Local instead of organic?
 It is when these two values are in tension that the interesting conversations take place.